Forensic Psychiatry Fellowship

 |Sick leave||8 days per year, of which 3 may be used for personal leave|

-|Professional liability insurance||Provided (Los Angeles County self-insures)|
+|Professional liability insurance||Provided by the County of Los Angeles|

-|Maternity leave||Available — most feloows use sick leave, vacation time and limited unpaid leave|
+|Maternity leave||Available — most fellows use sick leave, vacation time and limited unpaid leave|

 |Parental leave||Available as required by the Family and Medical Leave Act of 1993|